adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 ### Camera setup

-We need to define a `Camera` struct that has the frame data in RGB format and the properties required by to communicate with the physical device.
+We need to define a `Camera` struct that has the frame data in RGB format and the properties required by libuvc to communicate with the physical device.

 ```cpp
 class Camera